 Klaymoon has worked as a guest choreographer and arts educator in over thirty schools throughout the San Francisco Bay Area.
 Klaymoon teaches at the University of San Francisco, Dance Mission Theater, Destiny Arts Center, Marin Academy High School, as well as the ODC Dance School.
 She received a B.A. in Dance from UCLA and an M.F.A. from the California Institute of Integral Studies.
 Klaymoon is passionate about community organizing, Hip-Hop Feminism, humanizing education, and using dance as moral action.

 In my analysis of the ways that dance can ‘speak’ and language can ‘move’, I have learned that bodies are walking vessels of history.
-I draw not only from the physicality of each dancer, but also the complexity of his/her identity and the invisible stories that their bodies carry.
-My work uses street dance traditions (i.e., popping, waacking, classic hip-hop, house, and bgirling/bboying), places them squarely in the context of concert dance, and subverts traditionally masculine modalities by exploring trauma, healing, womanist histories, race, and gender role dissolution.
+I draw not only from the physicality of each dancer, but also the complexity of their identity and the invisible stories that their bodies carry.
+My work uses street dance traditions (i.e., popping, waacking, classic hip-hop, house, and bgirling/bboying), places them squarely in the context of concert dance, and subverts traditionally masculine modalities by exploring trauma, healing, race, womanist histories, and gender role dissolution.
 My choreographic works are rooted in a reverence for hip-hop dance history, cultural preservation, and the forgotten struggles of African American and Latino hip-hop dance pioneers.
-The core questions driving my work are: How can personal narrative be used to humanize broader political issues?
-What does it mean to give hip hop dance a feminine orientation while still honoring the masculine structures from which it originated?